-When you’re older, peering back, you recognize that on some unconscious level not only did you see certain situations coming, but you created them, in your own blind, stumbling innocence.
+When you age, peering back, you recognize that on some unconscious level not only did you see certain situations coming, but you created them, in your own blind, stumbling innocence.

-I was 25, insecure, lustful, new to recovery, and when he kissed me hard on that camping tarp in the woods – rocked by idealization.
+I was 25, insecure, lustful, new to recovery, and when he kissed me hard on that camping tarp in the woods that weekend – rocked by idealization.

-He was 24, in a band (c’mon Linds), arrogant enough to know how to be aloof, and mostly emotionally unavailable and mostly noncommittal, which is worse than definitively noncommittal or definitively emotionally unavailable.
+He was 24, in a band, arrogant enough to know how to be aloof, and mostly emotionally unavailable and mostly noncommittal, which is far worse than definitively noncommittal or definitively emotionally unavailable.

-Sometimes, he told me about his broken childhood, late at night and buried under unkempt sheets.
+Occasionally, he told me about his broken childhood, late at night, our legs intertwined under unkempt sheets.

-And when I told him things about mine, he asked follow up questions.
+And when I told (read: overshared) moments about mine, he asked follow up questions.

 Usually, after a few whiskeys, he’d kiss me on the temple in public.

-I even met a few of his non-mutual friends.
+I even met a few of his friends.
 Albeit, on accident.

 Sometimes, he texted a few times a week.
 Mostly, he texted at night – but not too late, only just barely.
 Some weeks, he only texted once.